shalenMathew/Plus-Bank/README.md

 **Plus Bankiing App is a Ui only project to demonstrate the use of Jetpack Compose.**

-- If your a fellow developer looking to learn jetpack compose you can use this project
+- If your a fellow developer looking to learn jetpack compose you can learn from this project...
+-